tigergraph/ecosys/guru_scripts/docker/README.md

         docker rm tigergraph_dev

 1. pull the tigergraph docker image and run it as a daemon, change the ports accordingly if there is a conflict.
-   Note: the command is very long, user need to drag the horizontal bar to the right to see the full command.
+   - the command is very long, user need to drag the horizontal bar to the right to see the full command.
+   - The command does the follwoing
-         We map docker 22 port to host OS 14022 port, docker 9000 port to host OS 9000 port, same for 14240 to 14240.
+     - map docker 22 port to host OS 14022 port,
+     - docker 9000 port to host OS 9000 port, same for 14240 to 14240.
          We give the container name tigergraph_dev.
 Set the ulimit (the number of open file descriptors per process) to 1M.
 Mount the host OS ~/data folder to docker /home/tigergraph/mydata folder using the -v option.
          From the TigerGraph docker registry URL docker.tigergraph.com/tigergraph-dev, we download the latest image.